devbookhq/fireshaker/README.md

 # Fireshaker

 Fireshaker is a CLI tool that automatically optimizes & deploys your Firebase Functions.
-The deployed optimized functions are up to Nx times smaller and run up to X% faster at cold starts.

-Data:
-    - TODO show the size comparison.
-Ideally, we want to show a real-life example.
-The example should have at least reasonable amount of dependencies.
-It still should make sense though (no dependencies just for the sake of dependencies).
-    - TODO show the cold start time comparison.
+Usually, the more Firebase Functions you have in one project the more dependencies you add.
+Even the Functions that are not using these dependencies have them installed in their node_modules.
+This slows both cold and warm starts.

+Almost always more than half on the modules can be removed and the Function's start can be proportionally faster.

+For example - in the first project that we helped to optimize we reduced the size of the node_modules by 53% on average.

 ## Supported languages
 - TypeScript